Learn more about ill-health retirement

 Further information can be found at Ill-Health Retirement

-If you are affected by the 2015 Remedy and you or your employer has applied for your ill-health retirement since 1st April 2015, your application will soon be re-assessed.
-You will have the opportunity to ask about the process if you have any concerns.
-More information about what this means and the required actions is provided below.
+If you are affected by the 2015 Remedy and you or your employer applied for your ill-health retirement during the period 1 April 2015 to 31 March 2022, the application may need to be re-assessed.
+More information about what this means, and the required action is provided below.

 Am I affected by the Remedy?

-Information for members who have had ill-health retirement applications since 1st April 2015
+Information for members who have had ill-health retirement applications between 1st April 2015 and 31st March 2022

-We will soon begin re-assessing ill-health applications for those members who are impacted by the Remedy (also known as McCloud).
-We are undertaking this re-assessment in response to the McCloud judgment to understand whether any ill-health retirement application under a member’s existing pension scheme, would have been eligible for ill-health benefits under their alternative pension scheme.
+In response to the McCloud judgment, we are reviewing cases to understand whether any ill-health retirement application under a member’s existing pension scheme, would have been eligible for ill-health benefits under their alternative pension scheme.

-The re-assessment will be based on the your medical condition at the time of the application and will be undertaken by the Scheme Medical Adviser (Occupational Health Service).
+The re-assessment will be based on your medical condition at the time of the original application and will be undertaken by the Scheme Medical Adviser (Occupational Health Service).
 The re-assessment will not require the Occupational Health Advisor to carry out a medical examination or a telephone assessment.
-Instead they will review the existing medical evidence that was available when your application was previously assessed and determine if the outcome would have been any different under the other scheme’s criteria.
+Instead, they will review the existing medical evidence that was available when your application was originally assessed and determine if the outcome would have been any different under the other scheme’s criteria.
 No new more recent medical evidence can or will be considered.
-The flowchart below will help you determine any relevant actions depending on your circumstances.

 Once the re-assessment is completed, we will again write out to the relevant members to advise the outcome and next steps.
-As the process will take some time to complete and there are a substantial number of members, we expect to send letters by June 2023.
-It is worth noting that any revised pensions will not be put into payment before the necessary legislation is in place in October 2023.
+The process will take some time to complete as there are a substantial number of cases to process.